Mathematics

 STATISTICS PLACEMENT

-Students receiving a 4 or 5 on the AP Statistics Exam are exempt from
+Students receiving a 4 or 5 on the AP Statistics Exam are exempt from MATH 146; MATH 150 is recommended for these students wanting to take further statistics courses.

 MATHEMATICS COURSES

-MATH 146, as well as for most Computer Science courses.
+Calculus is a prerequisite for all mathematics courses with the exceptions of MATH 105 and MATH 146, as well as for most Computer Science courses.
 All students planning to take Calculus must take the online Calculus Placement Exam prior to the beginning of the Fall Semester unless they are exempt due to having received an Advanced Placement exam score.
 (See Calculus Placement above or contact the Mathematics Department for further details.)
 Prerequisites for any course may be waived with permission of the instructor.

 Courses